sayalifursule/iii-cloud-deployment/README.md

 # RPC Communication

-The system uses:
-- iii SDK
-- websocket-based worker communication
-- distributed RPC architecture

-Workers communicate internally through the AWS private subnet.
+The workers communicate through iii’s distributed RPC architecture over the private AWS subnet using websocket-based inter-worker messaging.

+The caller-worker invokes the Python math-worker through internal RPC calls without exposing worker services to the public internet.

 ---

 # Infrastructure Reproducibility

 Infrastructure configuration and deployment steps are fully documented to allow recreation in a fresh AWS account.

+Future improvements include full Terraform automation for reproducible cloud provisioning.

 The project can be extended using:
 - Terraform